Intelafy-LLC/statemanager/design.md

 ### Subscriptions (current behavior)

 * Each store instance establishes a Firestore snapshot stream on `states` and fans changes to subscribers.
-* The manager performs the replay+live pipeline, filtering and deduping by `{tag, taskID, version}`.
+* The manager builds a replay snapshot first (using `ListStates*`) to avoid gaps, then switches to live events from the store, filtering and deduping by `{tag, taskID, version}`.
 No in-process cache is kept today; reads hit Firestore directly.

 ### `Subscribe` Implementation